Table of Contents

 Plus, you’ll often have better ventilation when you’re growing cannabis plants outdoors.
 This can help your plants develop more fully and produce stronger buds.
 It can also help prevent a whole host of fungal problems.

-Understand What Buds Are to Learn How to Grow Bigger Bud Outdoors
+Understand What Buds Are to Learn How to Grow Larger Buds Outdoors

 If you are new to growing cannabis plants, you might not even be sure what big buds are.
 The short and sweet answer to this question is that buds are the parts of cannabis plants that show up during the flowering stage of marijuana growing.